techwithgates/techwithgates/README.md

 # Tech with Gates

 ## Introduction
 Hi there!
 I'm Abel, a web developer specializing in backend development.
-I will be developing useful and more generic type open source projects on this GitHub Profile.
+I will be developing useful open source projects on this GitHub Profile and if you would like to see my private projects, kindly contact me.

 ## Technologies & Tools
 ### Frontend